Keihk/phython-crash-course/README.md

 # phython-crash-course
 #
-# Thank you for visiting my phython-crash-course repository.
+# 👋 Hi, I’m @Keihk!
+Thank you for your visiting my GitHub repository.